A fan’s guide – the club from early doors to today

 Buying tickets – when, where, how and how much

-The ticket office on Tannadice Street opens Mon-Fri 9am-5pm, non-match Sat 9am-1pm, match Sat 9am-kick-off and 30min after the game, match Sun 10am-kick-off.
+The ticket office on Tannadice Street opens Mon-Fri 9am-5pm, non-match Sat 9am-1pm, match Sat/Sun 9am-kick-off.
+There is also an online option.

 what to buy